seanTsmith/tequila/README.md

 #### To do later
 - Make validation rules for attributes.
 Built in and code.
 Also model can have one.  // rulsfor types and other
-- Make session method endSession and add to integration test
 - Attribute image type
 - Attribute visible property